Biography of Elizabeth Fry

 1826: Elizabeth Fry continues her prison visiting in the Midlands and gives evidence to the Police Committee in Parliament.

-1827: Visits Ireland and its asylums and prisons.
+1827: She visits Ireland and its asylums and prisons.
 She argues against capital punishment for women.

 1828: Joseph Fry’s banking business goes bankrupt and Elizabeth is accused of using some of his funds for her projects.
 Her brother’s bank underwrites the debts thus securing her financial security.